Dir: Kenichi Takeshita

 The animation is terrible, looking like low budget TV animation for the most part, and cursed with some of the worst lip synch I've seen in ages, and the 3D does little to help, yes it creates a few interesting CGI backdrops, but otherwise the effect is so layered that it's akin to watching a kid act out the story with cutout characters in a shoebox theatre (this too is hilarious at times).

 Yu-Gi-Oh!
 3D: Bonds Beyond Time is terrible, but actually, if the kids want to see it, you could do worse.
 In fact you'll probably enjoy it, just in a way the filmmakers didn't intend.
-Take the kids, roar with laughter at the ineptitude and stupidity, and then go about your day knowing that you've only lost 75 minutes, it's better than allowing them to drag you to Sucker Punch.
+Take the kids, roar with laughter at the ineptitude and stupidity, then go about your day knowing that you've only lost 75 minutes.
+It's better than allowing them to drag you to Sucker Punch.